WooCommerce critical vulnerability

 Even though we have updated client sites with WooCommerce, this is a timely reminder:

-2. WooCommerce haven’t yet revealed the extent of the exploit or whether data has been compromised.
-The potential exposed data could include order and customer information which is stored on your site (if you have a WooCommerce shopping cart).
-We will let you know as soon as we learn more.
+• WooCommerce haven’t yet revealed the extent of the exploit or whether data has been compromised, but the potential exposed data could include order and customer information stored on your site if you use a WooCommerce shopping cart and we’ll let you know as soon as we learn more

-3. Out of caution it is a good idea to update your WordPress passwords now (as we have now installed the pached version of WooCommerce).
-This potential exploit has been around since 30/1/2018… which demonstrates that regular password changes are beneficial anyway.
+• Out of caution it is a good idea to update your WordPress passwords now since the patched version of WooCommerce has been installed and this potential exploit, which has existed since 30/1/2018, shows that regular password changes are always beneficial